aschleich/GeoGEDI/README.md

 You may use any OS with R 4.* and geospatial libraries installed (terra).
 A Linux OS is recommended.
 To do it using Docker, you can build an image using `docker build -t geogedi .`.

 Default user in container will be geogedi (uid=1001).
-You can modify the "useradd" command in Dockerfile to match your user uid and gid.
+You can modify the "useradd" command in Dockerfile to match your user uid and gid, but uid 1000 isn't available in the rocker base image.

 ## Scripts